arnicas/nlp-tips-and-tricks/Readme.md

+# NLP Tips and Tricks

 ## Talk slides from NormConf

 This repo is a WIP!
-I'm moving things into it :)
+I'm moving things into it :) It started from a talk I gave at Normconf on NLP tips and tricks, based on some recent client projects (but I mostly used representative fake data in the talk).

+My talk slides are here:
 [https://ghostweather.slides.com/lynncherny/nlp-tips-tricks](https://ghostweather.slides.com/lynncherny/nlp-tips-tricks)
+The video (shorter than the slides, I didn't have time to cover it all) is [here](https://www.youtube.com/watch?v=Rs92i_xrBLo&t=2s).

 ## Deduping and Entity Resolution